 It’s unfortunate but true, women and young students traveling in Europe are targeted more often by criminals.
 Women Crime in Europe is a problem to be aware of.
 Women and young students also experience the most trouble with government officials.
 Same goes with locals of the country.

 Students also experience higher health risks while traveling in Europe.
 Simply because of the activities that students often engage in.

-Travel safety is important for these and other reasons, women and students should be more aware of themselves and potential problems that could occur when traveling in the European countries.
+Travel safety is important for these and other reasons.
+Women and students should be more aware of themselves.
+Aware of potential problems that could occur when traveling in the European countries.
 The following few travel safety tips are specific to students and women.

 If you have grown up in a small town or an area where everyone knows everyone else, this can be difficult to believe and even more difficult to remember.
 After all, in our normal lives in nice areas of the U.S. you may not be thinking about trusting people you see or meet in the places you go.